openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     .. tip::

-        Remember that you can find the link to your Earth Engine Asset ID via Google Earth Engine’s Asset tab (`section 2.2`_).
+        Remember that you can find the link to your Earth Engine Asset ID via Google Earth Engine's Asset tab (`section 2.2`_).

 -   Select bands: Blue, Green, Red, NIR, SWIR1, & SWIR2.
 You can add other bands as well if you included them in your mosaic.
 -   You can also include **Derived bands** by clicking on the green button on the lower left.